Herculens/herculens/README.md

 Currently, `Herculens` supports several of the most widely-used analytical profiles, as well as multi-scale pixelated models regularized with wavelets.
 Future updates will include the support of point source modeling, new regularization techniques, and more expressive models based on neural networks.

-Being a forward modeling code, `Herculens` also allows to simulate realistic observations of gravitational lenses.